binguimath/binguimath.github.io/readme.md

 ##  Research Interests

-I'm interested in the mathematical areas that are related to two-dimensional Conformal Field Theory, including:  Algebraic Quantum (Conformal) Field Theory, Vertex Operator Algebras, Subfactors and Von Neumann Algebras, Tensor Categories.

-I consider myself a half-operator algebraist  and half-vertex algebraist.
-I'm especially interested in the interplay between the operator algebraic (more precisely speaking, von Neumann algebraic)  and the vertex algebraic approaches to 2d conformal field theory.
+I'm interested in vertex operator algebras and related mathematical areas such as algebraic quantum field theories, von Neumann algebras and subfactors, tensor categories, etc.

+I view myself an analyst rather than (say) an algebraist, a geometer, or a topologist.
+This means that I need less motivational background to study analysis than to study the other branches of mathematics, and that I tend to understand the other branches in an analytic way.

+A leitmotif of my research is to understand fusion.

 ## Courses
 - (2022 Spring) [Vertex Operator Algebras, Conformal Blocks, and Tensor Categories](Course_2022_VOA.md)